Diseases and pests identification

 Section titled “To go further”Help us cover more species: share your datasets!

-Section titled “Help us cover more species: share your datasets!”If you are an expert Pl@ntNet user and have access to high-quality images showing plant diseases or pests (with reliable annotations), we would love your help!
+Section titled “Help us cover more species: share your datasets!”If you are an expert Pl@ntNet user and have access to high-quality images showing plant diseases or pests (with reliable annotations), we would love to receive your help!

-Contributing these datasets can significantly improve the accuracy and coverage of our new disease identification feature.
+The contribution of these datasets can significantly improve the accuracy and coverage of our new disease identification feature.
 If you wish to share data or collaborate, please contact us (mentioning it in the comment field of the form) - we are excited to co-build this feature with the community.

 Which species are already covered?